tahmid-chowdhury/SOFE4630U-MS2/README.md

       create table SmartMeter( ID int primary key, time bigint, profile_name varchar(100), temperature double, humidity double, pressure double);
       ```

-   3. Exit the MySQL CLI, by running
+   3. Exit the MySQL CLI.

       ```sql
       exit
       ```

-   4. Create a new Topic under the name **smartMeterReadings** as you have done in the first milestone.
+   4. Create a new topic and name it **smartMeterReadings** as you did in the first milestone.

 ### 3. Set Up Application Integration
-Application Integration offers a comprehensive set of core integration tools to connect and manage the multitude of applications (Google Cloud services and third-party SaaS) and data required to support various business operations.
+Application Integration offers a comprehensive set of core integration tools to connect and manage various applications (Google Cloud services and third-party SaaS) and data required to support multiple business operations.
 This includes Google Pub/Sub, MySQL, and Redis.
 It's configured as a plug-and-play tool.
-The source of the data that start the integration is called trigger while the sedtination and other temperory processes are called tasks.
+The source of the data that starts the integration is called the trigger, while the destination and other temporary processes are called tasks.

    1. Search  for **Application Integration**.

       ![mysql_a1.jpg](figures/mysql_a1.jpg)

-   2. For the First time, choose the region to be **northamerica-northeast2 (Toronto)**.
+   2. For the first time, choose the region **northamerica-northeast2 (Toronto)**.
 Then, click **QUICK SETUP** to enable the required APIs.

       ![mysql_a2.jpg](figures/mysql_a2.jpg)